chef/chef-web-docs/chef_master/source/plugin_knife_opc.rst

 knife.rb Configuration
 =====================================================
-Unlike other knife subcommands the subcommands in the knife-opc plugin make API calls against the root of your Chef server installations API endpoint.
+Unlike other knife subcommands the subcommands in the knife-opc plugin make API calls against the root of your Chef server installation's API endpoint.

 Typically the ``chef_server_url`` for your Chef server installation may look like this: